guillaumeast/gacli/README.md

 - Initializes a configuration with an **auto-update** frequency
 - Updates everything with a **single command**
 - Modular structure with optional **command-based extensions**
+- Supports nested modules and per-module dependencies
 - Shows **tools status** on launch
 - 100% compatible with `macOS` and `Linux`

+---

+## 🎓 Educational Purpose

+This project was designed to **learn how to build modular tools from scratch**, without relying on external boilerplates or frameworks.

+Its goal is to help understand low-level mechanics behind tools like `Homebrew`, `Oh My Zsh`, `asdf`, or CLI wrappers — how they work, how they can be replaced, and how to design cross-platform automation from scratch.

+**This project is not meant to be universally useful.**
+It’s a learning sandbox and a productivity tool for my own setup — but feel free to fork, reuse or contribute if you find it useful!

 ---